Glossary of Pressure Relief Valve Terms

 Rupture Disk Device

-A non re-closing differential pressure relief device actuated by inlet static pressure and designed to function by bursting the pressure containing rupture disk.
+A rupture disk, or bursting disk, is a non re-closing differential pressure relief device actuated by inlet static pressure and designed to function by bursting the pressure containing rupture disk.

 Safety Relief Valve